Are you concerned that using the internet could compromise your privacy because websites track your online activities?

 Marketing with Targeting

 Data monitoring helps the advertising sector as much as it does others.
-Advertisers may create more likely to grab your attention advertising by gathering data such your age, location, tastes, even the time you spend on certain websites.
+Advertisers can create more attention-grabbing ads by gathering data on your age, location, tastes, and the time you spend on specific websites.
 Examples consist of:

 Targeted advertising may seem invasive, particularly if advertisements appear to know too much about you, even when it could help you find items or services of interest.